grammarly/data-eng-home-assignment/README.md

 # Take Home Assignment

 Imagine you have a table available to you as a Spark dataframe.
-Table holds entries each of which is a recorded user action within some app.
+The table holds entries, each of which is a recorded user action within some app.

-Table columns describe certain details about the event.
-Table will **at least** have the following columns:
+The table columns describe certain details about the event.
+The table will have,**at least**, the following columns:

 - ts (long, not null): event epoch timestamp in seconds